jdcloudcom/en/documentation/Networking/Load-Balancer/Best-Practices/Distribute-service-to-vm-and-container-with-ALB.md

 - Networking preparation

-	Plan for load balancer, and region, availability zone, virtual private cloud, etc. of VM and containers as backend server in advance, according to business deployment needs.
+	Plan for Application Load Balancer, and region, availability zone, virtual private cloud, etc. of VM and containers as backend server in advance, according to business deployment needs.

-	Note: VM and containers as backend server need to be in the same region, virtual private cloud with load balancer.
+	Note: VM and containers as backend server need to be in the same region, virtual private cloud with Application Load Balancer.

 - Server preparation